rneventteknik/backstage2/README.md

 `yarn seed` will seed your database with some mock data.

+`yarn reset-sqlite` will remove the existing sqlite database, create a new one, and seed it with data.

 `yarn dev` will start a local development server.

-`yarn type-check` will type-check all of the code using _Typescript_.
+`yarn tc` will type-check all of the code using _Typescript_.

 `yarn lint` will run _eslint_ on all relevant files and fix any problems it knows how to fix automatically.